 Old World charm and modern style come together in this neighborhood filled with Spanish-style architecture.
 The heart of San Marco is marked by Balis Park and three sculpted lions guarding the town square.
-Fashioned after the famous St. Mark's Square in Venice, San Marco Square is filled with upscale shopping and eateries, and is home to Theatre Jacksonville, America's longest running community theatre.
+Fashioned after the famous St. Mark's Square in Venice, San Marco Square is filled with upscale shopping and eateries, and is home to Theatre Jacksonville, America's longest running community theatre in the Southeast.

 For more information on housing in the San Marco area, contact the San Marco Preservation Society at 904.396.4734.